Image by David Lowry-Duda (link)

 Broadly, number theorists are interested in integer or rational sequences and their generating functions.
 One such sequence is the Hurwitz class number (which is related to the ideal class number of imaginary quadratic fields).
 The generating function for this was discovered by Zagier in 1975 to be *drumroll* a harmonic maass(holomorphic part) form of weight 3/2 (tada!).
 Now we can use the knowledge of harmonic Maass forms to study the sequence H(n).

-The values of H(n) vary irratically.
-So instead of asking for values of H(n), we can ask questions about the distribution of numbers, one such example is the sums of H(n).
-Here is a plot of the sum of Hurwitz class number.
-This seems to have a trend that is much cleaner.
+The left plot of the values of H(n).
+Here is the OIES sequence related to H(n): https://oeis.org/A058305.
+The values of H(n) vary irregularly.
+So, instead of asking for the values of H(n), we can ask questions about the distribution of numbers; one such example is the sum of H(n).
+The right plot shows the variation of the sum of the Hurwitz class numbers.
+This has a cleaner trend.

-So, my collaborators (Beckwith, Gupta, Rolen, Diamatis) and I set out to find a formula for the sum of H(n).
-We were able to get a summation formula for the weighted summation of the Fourier coefficients for a wider class of Harmonic Maass forms, like the H(n) generating function.
+My collaborators (Beckwith, Gupta, Rolen, Diamatis) and I set out to find a formula for the sum of H(n).
+We were able to derive a summation formula for the weighted summation of the Fourier coefficients for a wider class of Harmonic Maass forms, including the H(n) generating function.
 This allowed us to obtain more statistics about how H(n) is distributed.

 If we could push our weight to zero, we would get an actual sum.
 For the future, we plan to extend our theorem to get the weight-zero case.